Minor interests may be disregarded when considering eligibility for a principal place of residence.

-Minor interest provisions in the Land Tax Act 1936 (the "Act") address the practice where owners of more than one piece of land avoid paying higher marginal rates of land tax by structuring their ownerships so that another party (or parties) hold a minor interest (legal or beneficial) in an individual piece of land thereby creating different legal and beneficial ownerships.
+Minor interest provisions address the practice where owners of more than one piece of land avoid paying higher marginal rates of land tax by structuring their ownerships so that another party (or parties) hold a minor interest (legal or beneficial) in an individual piece of land thereby creating different legal and beneficial ownerships.

 Where a person or persons hold an interest in land of greater than 5% but less than 50% the interest will be disregarded for the purposes of assessing land tax only if the Commissioner forms the opinion that the purpose or one of the purposes for the creation of the interest was to reduce the amount of land tax payable in respect of any land.

-For the 2015-16 financial year, the Commissioner may disregard minor interests which are created by a trust relationship.
+Between the 2015-16 and 2019-20 financial years, the Commissioner may disregard minor interests which are created by a trust relationship.
 Specifically, the Commissioner may disregard:

-The Commissioner may have regard to the following criteria to determine whether a minor interest should or should not be disregarded for the purposes of the Act:
+The Commissioner may have regard to the following criteria to determine whether a minor interest should or should not be disregarded for the purposes of assessing land tax:

 An interest in land will not be disregarded if the effect of disregarding the interest is to decrease the amount of land tax payable in respect of any land.